MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.50 Toolbox Bar

-When the app is open the toolbox bar is present in the app.
+When the app is open the toolbox, bar is present in the app.

 #### 4.2.50.1 Search Bar